In this article

 - Working on unstable or uneven flooring.

-To find out more about how to minimise injuries caused by incorrect moving and handling check out our article on our knowledge base.
+To find out more about how to minimise injuries caused by incorrect moving and handling you can view the knowledge base.

 Collapsing trenches are a common construction site hazard that can be fatal.
 This happens when a building that is being constructed or demolished collapses with workers trapped inside.
 It can also happen if a deep hole needs to be dug and then collapses.